Salford: Transport

 By 1801 the population of both Manchester and Salford was about 94,000.
 By 1861 this had risen to about 460,000, and so in the same year John Greenwood Jr. made an application to Salford Borough Council and to the Pendleton Turnpike Trust, to build a tramway from Pendleton to Albert Bridge in Salford.
 The system was innovative in that the rails were designed to be 'flush' with the road surface, with a third central rail to accommodate a perambulator wheel attached to the front axle of the omnibus.
 Approval was granted and work commenced immediately, with the horse-pulled tramway finished in September 1861.
 It remained in use for a further eleven years when the condition of the track had deteriorated such that the council ordered it removed.
-The Tramways Act 1870 allowed councils to construct their own tramways, and on 17 May 1877 the 'Manchester and Salford Tramways' opened for business.
+The Tramways Act 1870 (33 & 34 Vict. c.
+78) allowed councils to construct their own tramways, and on 17 May 1877 the 'Manchester and Salford Tramways' opened for business.
 The network of lines was largely complete by September 1880, the company changed its name to the Manchester Carriage & Tramways Company, and the system reached its peak in the 1890s.
 A steam tramway was opened on 12 April 1883 from Bury to Higher Broughton.
 The vehicles provoked letters of complaints from residents about the associated noise, dirt, and grease, and by 1888 the route was eventually curtailed to Besses o' th' Barn.